Bel-Asher

 Today, Dimmit County continues to be a thriving economic center, with the oil and gas industry playing a vital role in its development.
 The county is also home to a diverse population, with a mix of Mexican American, Anglo-American, and Native American residents, all contributing to its rich cultural heritage.
 Its picturesque landscapes, including the scenic Brush Country, make Dimmit County an attractive destination for tourists and nature lovers alike.

-This timeline provides a concise overview of the key events in the history of Dimmit County, Texas.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Dimmit County, Texas.

 • 1858 - Dimmit County is established on February 1.